 Awards & Recognitions

-- The Pro Bono Service Award
+- Pro Bono Service Award

 Awarded to students who devote a minimum of 25 hours to pro bono service in an academic year

-- Pro Bono Honor Roll
+- Excellence in Pro Bono Service Award

 Lauren K. Knight